What is IDAHOT?

 This date was specifically chosen as the date in 1990 when the World Health Organisation chose to declassify homosexuality as a mental disorder.

-This year's theme is Mental Health and Wellbeing.
+Last year's theme was Mental Health and Wellbeing.
 Whilst a diagnosis of Gender Identity Disorder (GID) is still required for the most part before any transition treatment can take place, this psychiatric diagnosis has led to the development of "treatment" with the aim of reforming or curing them with horrific approaches such as electro-shock, sterilisation, brainwashing, and even more extreme practices.
 Whilst homosexuality is now not considered a mental disorder, those with gender identity issues are still subject to the stigmatisation of a psychiatric diagnosis and therefore the implication of a mental problem.
 There is still much research to be carried out to establish the root cause of GID, but at least progressive societies now focus on the mental wellbeing of the sufferer and supporting them through transition where desired, and legislation exists in Britain against discrimination against such groups.
 Culture change will take longer, and many transgender people, especially the young, still suffer from exclusion and bullying, resulting in high suicide rates within this group.

 Only by raising awareness of the issues facing these groups, can change really come about.
 Perhaps most people don't even consider what people are going through until it touches their own lives, and in the relatively accepting culture of today's Britain, we cannot begin to imagine the systematic violence, degradation and abuse incurred on a daily basis in other less tolerant countries.